 The dots connected.
 One last dot to go.

 “So you want me to work for your enterprise ya got goin’ here.”
 Cadence hummed.
 “Well, do ya really think I’m that disloyal?”

-“Not work for me.
-Help me clean up this mess.
+“I’m not askin’ you to work for me.
+Just help me clean up this mess.
 And what’s this about loyalty?
 Yeah, anyone who looks at you would think you’re loyal to the bone to the Romanos.
 But I can see right through you.
 You nearly fooled me.
-It’s easy mistakin’ that eagerness and reliability as loyalty.
+It’s easy mistakin’ that eagerness and shoe-kissing as loyalty.
 But you’re not even really part of the Family.”

 Cadence lowered her hands and looked the man over.
 “Never said I was.
 That’s what the word ‘associate’ means.”

 Verga snickered.
 “You’re like me.
 A coward with big dreams.
 Sure, you seem like you’d lay down your life for the guy next to you, but I know how it is.
 When really bad things go down, Cadence Morello ain’t around.”

 “Damn, I even heard Ricardo offered you a position as capo and you flat out denied it,” Verga continued.
 “Wouldn’t keep your opportunities open enough swearing loyalty that way.”

 “You’re speakin’ too vaguely.”
 Cadence scratched her head.
 “What exactly do you think a common goon like me could possibly ever dream of?”

 There was a long drawn out pause of silence.